If you’d like to start using Cloudflare as your DNS provider:

 How to set up a “www” domain on Cloudflare

-2. Enter your custom domain (i.e.
+b) Enter your custom domain (i.e.

-5. Please wait up to 30 minutes for this verification process to complete.
+Please wait up to 30 minutes for this verification process to complete.

-7. Add those CNAME records from the Strattic Dashboard into Cloudflare (see screenshot below) with “www” as the “Name”.
-Please make sure to use Proxy status of “DNS only” by clicking on the cloud icon.
+Add those CNAME records from the Strattic Dashboard into Cloudflare (see screenshot below) with “www” as the “Name”.
+Please make sure to use the Proxy status of “DNS only” by clicking on the cloud icon.

-8. Add the A records as follows with “@” as the “Name”
+Add both of the A records from the Strattic Dashboard into Cloudflare, one at a time, as follows with “@” as the “Name”

 Please allow up to 24 hours for the new DNS records to propagate.